RickardHF/nextjs-static-page-localizer/README.md

 ## Add required files

+While technically you don't need to add extra files to your project for this, it is advisable to do so in order to keep your project more easily navigable, maintainable and easier to work with.
+Following from here, we will use our prefered way of setting this up, which closely resembles the way in which other localization/internationalization packages use.

 At your root you need to create a folder called `messages` and this should contain a file called `config.json` and a `.json` file for each language you aim to support.

 ### Configure config.json